voyageprofessor/gtav-sourcecode-build-guide/README.md

  - `-DoReleaseStartup` - Start real Story Mode on launch, Ignore if it says unknown parameter/command.
     - If you dont type this parameter, you will spawned in a random location as a random character with a random clothes.
  - `-sc_DisableForbiddenVehicleRemoval` - This parameter allows DLC and Other Cars without getting removed.
-    - If you using RAG, go to "Vehicles" tab and create widgets, after that Click "Creation Options" and turn on "Create as personal vehicle" to prevent game crashes.
  - Additional standard game arguments can be added as well.
     -  [Here is the all the arguments list](misc/LAUNCHPARAMS_GTAV.txt)
 3. (OPTIONAL) Launch RAG with the following commands in Command Prompt